mahfooz-code/airflow/models/airflow-models.md

+# Models

 Models are built on top of the SQLAlchemy ORM Base class, and instances are persisted in the database.